MichaIng/DietPi-Docs/docs/dietpi_tools.md

 : Fully backups DietPi setup.
 It also includes the restore capability from an already made DietPi backup.

-## Let's encrypt SSL & NordVPN support
+## Let's Encrypt SSL & NordVPN support

 `dietpi-letsencrypt` {: #dietpi-letsencrypt }